The most common reason for an employee showing up twice in employee listings is that the employee has multiple current appointment records.

 Another reason for a duplicate appearing in a people listing may be that there is a field in the field list that doesn't relate to the person record in a one to one relationship, but instead in a one to many.

-You may be able to quickly identify a Field or View from a listing by exporting the data:
+You may be able to quickly identify a field or view from a listing by exporting the data in the listing.

 Filter the listing to show the duplicate records.